reefab/Projo/INSTALL.md

 # Installation guide

-This is mostly a guide tailored for the TP-Link TL-MR3020 but is also applicable to most OpenWRT instalation or more mainstream Linux distributions.
+This is mostly a guide tailored for the TP-Link TL-MR3020 but is also applicable to most OpenWRT installation or more mainstream Linux distributions.

 ## Install OpenWRT on TP-Link TL-MR3020